 If you’re experiencing Gmail crashes in the browser on Windows 10, follow these steps to resolve the issue.
 A buildup of cache files and cookies often causes Gmail crashes.
 Clearing these files can help fix the problem.

 Step 1.
-Go to your Chrome browser and select “Settings” from the drop-down menu.
+Go to your Chrome browser > Select “Settings” from the drop-down menu.

 Step 2.
 Click on “Privacy and security” > Choose “Clear browsing data”.

 Step 3.
-Check the boxes for “Browsing history,” “Cookies and site data,” and “Cached images and files”.
-Lastly, click on “Clear data” to execute the clearing action.
+Check the boxes for “Browsing history,” “Cookies and site data,” and “Cached images and files” > Click on “Clear data” to execute the clearing action.

 Additionally, we have a video tutorial demonstrating various solutions to fix Gmail crashing issues.
 You can watch the video to gain visual guidance on resolving the problem effectively.

-If you use Gmail on Windows or Mac, it is most likely to be crashing because of too many cache files and cookies on the browser.
-If Gmail App crashes on your iPhone and Android, you should check your network connection and free up your storage space first.
+If you use Gmail on Windows or Mac, it is most likely to crash because of too many cache files and cookies on the browser.
+If the Gmail App crashes on your iPhone and Android, you should check your network connection and free up your storage space first.
 Then if it doesn’t work, updating the Gmail App or uninstalling it could be helpful.

 To resolve Gmail App crashes on your Android phone, start by checking your internet connection and clearing cache space.
 If that doesn’t help, update the app and if necessary, uninstall and reinstall it.
 Also, consider switching from Dark Mode as it can sometimes impact performance.

-Gmail crashing is not suitable for your work and device as well.
+Gmail crashing is not suitable for your work and device.
 We have outlined all the possible causes and repairs for different devices.
 We hope that they come in handy when your Gmail misbehaves.
 Do well to try out the quick fixes outlined here and do not forget to contact customer support if problems persist.